fberkemeier/Notch-Delta-Coupling/README.md

 To run IEp open the notebook 'iEpithelium v1.0.0.nb' with Mathematica and scroll down to the 'iEpithelium' cell (in green).
 Evaluate this cell (Shift+Enter) and the remaining cells will be evaluated (click 'Yes' on the popup window).
 IEp was developed in Mathematica 13.0.1, so it is recommended that the same version is used.

-¹Department of Pathology, University of Cambridge, UK (fp409@cam.ac.uk)<br />
+¹Department of Pathology, University of Cambridge, UK.
+Contact: fp409@cam.ac.uk<br />
-²Department of Mathematics and IPLS, University College London, UK (karen.page@ucl.ac.uk)
+²Department of Mathematics and IPLS, University College London, UK.
+Contact: karen.page@ucl.ac.uk